Hello, I Make Records...

 • Gear Reviews Editor, Production Manager, and Senior Contributor (writer) @ Tape Op Magazine.

 • teaching recording concepts and fundamentals as a professor/instructor at the college level.

 • certified Pro Tools Instructor (one of less than 30 in California), but also work in analog.

 In the past I've toured hard and extensively – mostly in a van playing small venues – while recording (as an artist) in commercial and home studios.
-Like many artists, initially the commercial studio seemed less attractive and counter-creative than the comforts and freedoms of a home or project studio.
-Though most of my early recordings were done in home/bedroom studios, my first commercial studio experience as an engineer was at John Baccigaluppi's legendary, but now closed, Hangar Studios in my then hometown of Sacramento, CA. In addition to being the publisher of Tape Op Magazine, John is also a great friend and mentor.
-Checkout his new studios - Panoramic House (Marin County) and The Dock (Sacramento).
+Perhaps like many, initially the commercial studio seemed less attractive and counter-creative than the comforts and freedoms of a home or project studio.
+Though many early recordings were done in home/bedroom studios, my first commercial studio experience as an engineer was at John Baccigaluppi's legendary (but now closed), Hangar Studios in my then hometown of Sacramento, CA. In addition to being the publisher of Tape Op Magazine, John is also a great friend and mentor.
+Checkout his studio - the Panoramic House (Marin County).

 Recently relocated, I am now freelancing in the Bay Area and am a resident house engineer at Sharkbite Studios in Oakland, actively on the lookout for passionate recording projects to immerse myself in!